+* 3 children did not have a lead-time to treatment recorded

 TO BE PUBLISHED AS A WEB APPENDIX ONLY

-The following tables show the number of infants for each specific disease with treatment allocation and response to treatment.
+The following tables (1A, 2A, 3A, 4A and 5A) show the number of infants for each specific disease with treatment allocation and response to allocated treatment.
 Response is given by treatment allocation using two definitions of response: 14-42 refers to the ICISS definition of response (no observed spasms on and between Days 14-42) and 13-14 to the UKISS definition of response (no observed spasms on Days 13 and14).
 Abreviations are listed with the relevant tables in the main published text.

 TABLE 1A – PRENATAL part 1, excluding chromosomal and DNA